Cross Flow Fan – Testing Vibration and Aerodynamics with CFD

 SimScale’s CFD solution allows fan designers to test different designs in parallel, 100% in the browser, giving flexibility, collaboration options and access to high computing power — up to 32 cores —from a normal PC or laptop.
 This way they can make optimization decisions based on the simulations’ results and deliver the best possible design.

-Take a look at the results of this simulation, which focused on analyzing a cross flow fan to study its aerodynamics and vibration performance.
+Take a look at the results of this simulation, which focused on analyzing a cross flow fan or tangential fan to study its aerodynamics and vibration performance.

 The design objective was to obtain maximum flow across the fan, while maintaining lowest possible levels of vibration.
 Hence it was important for the designer to study and optimize the performance characteristics early in the design stage to avoid substantial costs for building physical prototypes.